Questions, Answered

 What makes an art hotel different from a luxury hotel with art?

-An art hotel is one where the collection, the program, or the artist relationship is the reason the hotel exists — not decoration layered on top of a hospitality concept.
-The distinction matters because a luxury hotel with art typically commissions or buys works that fit an existing design brief, while an art hotel builds the hospitality experience around an active collection, a working artist residency, or a curatorial program that changes.
+An art hotel is one where the collection, the programme, or the artist relationship is the reason the hotel exists — not decoration layered on top of a hospitality concept.
+The distinction matters because a luxury hotel with art typically commissions or buys works that fit an existing design brief, while an art hotel builds the hospitality experience around an active collection, a working artist residency, or a curatorial programme that changes.
 Examples of the latter include Château La Coste in Provence, the 21c Museum Hotels in the US, Le Sirenuse's evolving collection, and a small number of properties that host biennale-cycle exhibitions.
-If the hotel's art program has a curator, a catalogue, and opening events, it's an art hotel.
+If the hotel's art programme has a curator, a catalogue, and opening events, it's an art hotel.
 If the art comes from the designer's procurement list, it's a luxury hotel with art — still excellent, but a different product.